Lee15946/AWSInAction/README.md

 - 400+ (400 + edge locations & 10 + Regional Caches)
 - Content is delivered to end users with lower latency

-### IAM

-- Identity and Access Management
-- Global Service

-#### Users & Groups

-- Users are people within your organization, and can be grouped
-- Groups only contain users, not other groups
-- Users don't have to belong to a groups, and can belong to multiple groups

-#### Permissions

-- Policies : JSON documents
-- Define permissions of the users
-- Least privilege principle

-#### Password Policy

-- Minimum password length
-- Require specific character types
-- Password expiration
-- Prevent password re-use

-#### Multi Factor Authentication - MFA

-- Virtual MFA device
-- Universal 2nd Factor (U2F) Security Key
-- Hardware Key Fob MFA device
-- Hardware Key Fob MFA device for AWS GovCloud (US)

-#### IAM Roles for Services

-- Some AWS service will need to perform actions on your behalf
-- We will assign permissions to AWS services with IAM rol

-#### IAM Security Tools

-- IAM Credential Report (account-level)
-  - A report that lists all your account's users and the status of their various credentials
-- IAM Access Advisor (user-level)
-  - Show the service permissions granted to a user and when those services are last accessed
-  - To revise your polices

-#### IAM Section - Summary

-- Users: mapped to a physical user, has a password for AWS console
-- Groups: contains users only
-- Policies: JSON document that outlines permissions for users or groups
-- Roles: for EC2 instances or AWS services
-- AWS CLI: Manage AWS services using command-line
-- AWS SDK: Manage AWS services using a programming language
-- Access keys: Access AWS using CLI or SDK
-- Audit: IAM credential Reports & IAM Access Advisor

 AMI
 Amazon machine image